OcampMaria/Coding-Quiz/README.md

 # Coding-Quiz
 <p>
+This application is meant as a studying tool in which we built a timed coding quiz with multiple-choice questions.
+This application runs in the browser and features dynamically updated HTML and CSS powered by JavaScript code.
 </p>

 <p>
-Visual Studio Code was used to add html, JavaScript, and css code to complete the application.
-JavaScript was important in the development of the application.
-Once the code was completed the application was published using Github Pages.
+Visual Studio Code was used to add Html, JavaScript, and CSS code to complete the application.
+JavaScript was essential in the development of the application since this is what creates a responsive user interface.
+Once the code was completed, the application was published using Github Pages.
 </p>

 <p>
-When completing this application, some of the challenges that appeared included,
+When completing this application, some of the challenges that appeared included not successfully saving the user initials into the local storage.
+I understand the concept, but I am not sure what code I should fix to save the local storage information.
+Moreover, I also had timing difficulties.
+The project took more time than expected to be finished.
+I asked for help, and I was able to finally finish the required step to being able to complete my project.
 </p>

 <p>